 Electric Lamp | Types of Electric Lamp

-is a conventional light emitting component used in different circuits, mainly for lighting and indicating purposes.
+An electric lamp is a conventional light emitting component used in different circuits, mainly for lighting and indicating purposes.
 The construction of lamp is quite simple, it has one filament surrounding which, a transparent glass made spherical cover is provided.
 The filament of the lamp is mainly made of tungsten as it has high melting point temperature.
-A lamp emits light energy as the thin small tungsten filament of lamp glows without being melted, while current
+A lamp emits light energy as the thin small tungsten filament of lamp glows without being melted, while current flows through it.

-for these two purposes dominates uses of conventional lamps.
-But still they are in use although at maximum places they are replaced by LEDs
+Uses of Electric LampsThese lamps are mainly get used for lighting and indicating purpose.
+Although, now a days use of light emitting diodes LEDs for these two purposes dominates uses of conventional lamps.
+But still they are in use although at maximum places they are replaced by LEDs.

 - Voltage across which the lamp to be connected for getting normal brightness of light.
 This voltage rating of electric lamp must be marked on the lamps.
 If the supply of voltage across the lamp is lower than rated value, the lamp will not glow properly as current flowing through it will be insufficient.
 Again if the voltage across the lamp crosses the rated value, the filament may not be able to sustain the over current and it will blow out.